ckan/ckan/doc/install-from-source.rst

        ckan.site_id=my_ckan_instance
        solr_url=http://127.0.0.1:8983/solr

-   You should now be able to start solr:
+   You should now be able to start Solr:

    ::

        sudo service jetty start

-   Now you should check SOLR is running ok by browsing: http://localhost:8983/solr/
+   Now you should check Solr is running ok by browsing: http://localhost:8983/solr/

    For more information on Solr setup and configuration, see the CKAN wiki: http://wiki.ckan.net/Solr_Search